informalsystems/hermes/guide/src/commands/keys/index.md

     Delete key(s) from a configured chain

 FLAGS:
-        --chain <CHAIN_ID>    identifier of the chain
+        --chain <CHAIN_ID>    Identifier of the chain

 OPTIONS:
-        --key-name <KEY_NAME>    name of the key
+        --key-name <KEY_NAME>    Name of the key
-        --all                    delete all keys
+        --all                    Delete all keys
 ```

 #### Delete private keys that was previously added to a chain